UPPMAX/HPC-python/docs/intro.rst

     - **Have a try with the Icebreaker question**

+.. admonition:: Exercises

+    - You can download the exercises from the course GitHub repo, under the "Exercises" directory: https://github.com/UPPMAX/HPC-python/tree/main/Exercises
+    - On HPC2N, you can copy the exercises in a tarball from ``/proj/nobackup/snic2022-22-641/bbrydsoe/examples.tar.gz``

 .. admonition:: **Your expectations?**

     - find best practices for using Python at UPPMAX and HPC2N